“The Reservation” — Long Branch’s Cottage Colony

-That “cottage,” as it was known when built, is over 120 years old and is one of nine stately homes built in 1900 by Nate Salsbury, the principal owner and business manager for Buffalo Bill’s Wild West Show (in one year alone the hit show staged 341 performances in 132 U.S. towns).
+That “cottage,” as it was known when built, is over 120 years old and was one of nine stately homes built in 1900 by Nathan “Nate” Salsbury, the principal owner and business manager for Buffalo Bill’s Wild West Show (in one year alone the hit show staged 341 performances in 132 U.S. towns).

-The property in North Long Branch was about 17 acres and had been the East End Hotel and before that the Atlantic Hotel.
-According to an 1878 Woolman & Rose Atlas, the property was owed by Jay Gould.
+The 16-acre property in North Long Branch had once held the East End Hotel and before that it was called the Atlantic Hotel.
+According to a Woolman & Rose Atlas, the property was owed by Jay Gould in 1878.
 He had acquired 50 aces in the area in 1873 from Richard J. Dobbins, a wealthy builder from Philadelphia.
 John Hoey bought the land in 1875 and wrecked the hotel.
 A.G.
 Greenberg of New York got the property in a sheriff’s auction and Salisbury got it from him.

 The ultimate folk hero of the American west, William F. “Buffalo Bill” Cody (1846-1917) was at the turn of century one of the most famous men in the world.
 He founded his own show, “Buffalo Bill’s Wild West” in 1883, “a circus-like extravaganza that toured widely for three decades in the United States and later in Europe.”
-Salisbury had shown early spunk.
-He fought in the Civil War, enlisting in the Union Army at age 15 and fighting in the Civil War.
-There he learned to be a crack shot and a campfire entertainer.
+As for Salisbury, he had shown early spunk — enlisting in the Union Army at age 15 and fighting in the Civil War.
+There he learned to be a crack shot and a campgrounds entertainer.
 Enterprising too, he’d won $20,000 playing cards when he left the service.

-Each house was given a number and named in honor of an Indian tribe or chief — #1: Cheyenne, #2: Iroquois, #3: Navaho, #4: Araphoe, #5: Uncaspapa, #6: Okalhofee #7: Cherokee, #8: Okelsska, and #9: Miami.
-The name of the house still standing is Navahoe.
+Each house in the summer settlement was given a number and named in honor of an Native Indian tribe or chief — #1: Cheyenne, #2: Iroquois, #3: Navajo, #4: Arapahoe, #5: Uncapapa, #6: Okachobee #7: Cherokee, #8: Okaliska, and #9: Miami.
+The name of the house still standing is Navajo.
 The group of homes was known as “The Reservation.”
 And with huge profits from the wild west show, Salsbury claimed he was going to spend “every cent in Long Branch,” according to Entertaining a Nation.

 A shrewd businessman and a tireless promoter, Salsbury marketed the luxury homes as having “a commanding position” on the Long Branch oceanfront, as well as a “superb view” from their upper floors of the highlands of the Navesink and the Shrewsbury River, which he claimed were unmatched by any other section of the Jersey shore.
-The cottages were just a 5-minute walk from the East Long Branch railroad station, according to Salsbury’s prospectus, and only a “brisk” 7-minute walk from the North Long Branch station, where frequent trains carried passengers to and from New York City.
+The cottages were only a “brisk” 7-minute walk from the North Long Branch railroad station, according to Salsbury’s prospectus, where frequent trains carried passengers to and from New York City.